 Rehab Treatment for Young Men in Southern California

 If you are a young man struggling with substance abuse or are concerned your son is abusing drugs and alcohol, New Life House can help.
-We have custom-tailored rehab treatment programs and family programs for young men at our treatment centers throughout Southern California.
+We have custom-tailored addiction treatment programs and family therapy programs for young men at our treatment centers throughout Southern California.

-Our rehab focuses on placing young men in age-specific groups amongst their peers.
+Our rehab and sober living focus on placing young men in age-specific groups amongst their peers.
 We have found that when young men of similar ages experience rehab treatment together, it helps create a more supportive environment and lays a solid foundation for long-term friendships and sobriety.

-For further information about our rehab treatment programs for young men, please feel free to contact us by filling out our online “contact us” form, emailing us at [email protected], or calling (888) 357-7577 today!
+For further information about our treatment programs for young men, please feel free to contact us by calling us today (888) 977-4549 or by filling out our online “contact us” form, or by emailing us at [email protected].